 Each leak decreases the instrument's response.

 A leak has the tendency to collect water, gradually damaging the wood and pads.
-It is not always easy to determine whether or not an instrument is sealing.
+It is not always easy to determine whether an instrument is sealing.
 You can try three methods:

 Even if the instrument is new or refurbished check it yourself!
 If the instrument is not sealing, leaks are the primary culprit.
 The acoustical aspects will change when the instrument is sealing correctly.